 On Android, both providers bring out their guns – there are dedicated antivirus engines, anti-theft tools, hack alerts, privacy permission checks, and junk cleaners.
 It's almost a desktop suite for your phone.
 Then again, there's virtually no difference between the AVG and Avast versions.
 The apps even look identical with some different color options.

 |24/7 live chat||❌||✅|

 Customer support for services that have a free version is generally a mixed bag.
 More often than not, you'll find it lacking.
 It's no exception that in this case, the situation is somewhat similar.

-If you need responsive and faster customer support lines, you can expect them if you’re paying for your service.
-Avast and AVG customer support is available for premium users only.
+If you need responsive and faster customer support lines, Avast and AVG customer support is available for premium users only.
 In other cases, you'll be left to read FAQ sections and forums.
 That's the burden of free editions, and neither Avast nor AVG is an outlier.

 Then there’s the customer forum.
 There are over one million posts that help to get to the bottom of the problem.
 The customer forum is split by language and product, where you can communicate with the Avast staff themselves or with other users.

 Avast Total Care is there for problems that cannot be solved.
 Available on paid plans, it guarantees that it will solve your problem, or you'll get a refund.
 You can also reach out to a customer support assistant which will solve the problem remotely by connecting to your device.